bobbijvoet/web-components-codelab/index.md

 ```

-View the html file in your browser and see that the element renders.
+View the HTML file in your browser and see that the element renders.

 ## Life cycle hooks part 1
 Duration: 0:15

 There are 4 important life-cycle hooks for Custom Elements

 ### 1. Constructor
 ```
 constructor() {
     // An instance of the element is created.
-    // Useful for initializing state, settings up event listeners, or creating shadow dom. super(); // always call super() first in the ctor.
+    // Useful for initializing state, settings up event listeners, or creating shadow dom. super(); // always call super() first in the constructor.
 }
 ```